Tag: Tower Defence

 radio_btn_mid

-When you choose Haxe for a project there are a wealth of 2D physics engines available, mostly ports of other popular engines, like Box2D.
+When you choose Haxe for a project there are a few 2D physics engines available, mostly ports of other popular engines like Box2D.
 There are actually a few distinct ports to Haxe of various versions of B2D, but the most up-to-date and the one I’ve been using is Joshua Granick’s port of 2.1a.
 You can get it from Haxelib by opening a command prompt / terminal and running “haxelib install box2d”

 In brief, it’s fantastic.
 Once you get a handle on how it works and where all the bits you want to use are it’s pretty simple, a far cry from the engine I initially experimented with – Physaxe – which was basically 20 pages of pure maths disguised as classes and functions!
-But there are some small issues I’ve run across while using it, and here comes the latest (and its solution, I wouldn’t leave you hanging!)
+But there are some small issues I’ve run across while using it, and here comes the latest.

 Continue reading “Thread synchronization in Haxe NME”

 In the early days of this project I implemented a collision system again with just two shape types: Rectangle and circle.
-It worked well enough, but the performance was awful — I had time to knock together a few arrays and an update loop, but more advanced stuff like knowing which objects could be safely ignored to speed the whole process up takes time to write and test.
-Having experience with it previously, I ran back to Box2D, dropping the source in to my project so I could begin prodding.
+It worked well enough, but the performance was awful.
+I had knocked together a few arrays and an update loop, but more advanced stuff like knowing which objects could be safely ignored to speed the whole process up takes time to write and test.
+Having experience with it previously, I dropped Box2D in to my project so I could begin prodding.

 Continue reading “Using Box2D as a collision system”